 - Narrow Side-Bar: When enabled, the side bar is made somewhat narrower.
 This is to allow more display area to be used for charts.

 - Side-Bar Side: Select side for side bar.
 The default is right side.

 - Keep Awake: When enabled, your device will not go to sleep when SEAiq is running and SEAiq will keep running in the background.
 If you want your device to go to sleep, you can disable the Keep Awake mode or stop the SEAiq app.

-On IOS: in some cases you may find that SEAiq will only run for 3-5 minutes when in the background; see Settings / Advanced / Keep Awake Always to prevent this (at some additional battery usage).
+On IOS: This feature requires that Background App Refresh be enabled for this app.
+A warning will be shown if this has not been enabled.
+In some cases you may find that SEAiq will only run for 3-5 minutes when in the background; see Settings / Display / Keep Awake Always to prevent this (at some additional battery usage).

 - Keep Awake Always: This is only for IOS.
 When enabled along with Keep Awake, should never go to sleep, even when running in the background for long periods.
 Without this, in some cases the app may sleep after 3-5 minutes in the background.

 When enabling this (and Keep Awake is also on), hardware GPS is turned on and always left on, even when not needed for positioning.
-This will likely affect your battery life.
+This normally affects battery life.

 - Display DPI: Dots-per-inch (DPI) is a measure of your display's resolution.
 It is normally only necessary to set this on Microsoft Windows, which often does not report accurate DPI.